zhongqin0820/zhongqin0820.github.io/source/_posts/daily/review-anne-lister.md

 - 写作练习
 ---
 # Introduction
-After I finished watching the HBO series [Gentleman Jack](https://www.imdb.com/title/tt7211618/), I couldn't help myself to know more about her deeply and thoroughly.
+After I finished watching the hit HBO series [Gentleman Jack](https://www.imdb.com/title/tt7211618/), I couldn't help myself to want to know more about Anne Lister deeply and thoroughly.
 During the time, I was reading the famous Wuthering Heights written by Emily Brontë, the writer who lived near Anne at the time.
 Apparently, it perplexed me that why Anne Lister was so different from the female characters under Emily Brontë's and what if Emily had met Anne, will it influence her writing of Wuthering Heights?
 Other things that I'm interested in are the kind of geek style codebook and how does the decoding process work?
-And also the pleasure of peep one's diaries after her death that the writer has no idea about it will be published.
+And also the pleasure of peeping one's diaries that the writer has no idea about it.
 Of the most importance, I want to know the history during that period since I'm a big fan of horrible histories.

 <!-- more -->
 # Preliminary
 ## What interests you?
 Before you start reading, you need to ask yourself, what are your interests?
-Is the detail of her daily routines?
-Is the detail of her diary writing technique or contents?
-Is the detail of her 'kisses' with her many lovers?
-Is the detail of her geek style code things?
-Is the detail of her life after marrying Ann?
+Is the detail of her daily routines that interests you? the diary writing technique or contents? the 'kisses' with her many lovers? the geek style codebook? the life after marrying Ann?
 You may have your own answers.
 Most of mine were answered by Steidele Angela in her book.

 ## Pick one
 After a while of searching and sorting the materials.
-On the [Resources](#Resources) section, I selected some useful items out of the massive materials, that I discovered on the internet, including a documentary which I think is necessary to know more about her and four recent publications about her and Anne's life in her diaries; and some other miscellaneous related to her.
+On the [Resources](#Resources) section, I selected some useful items out of the massive materials, that I discovered on the internet, including a documentary which I think is necessary to know more about her and four recent publications about her and Anne's life in her diaries; and some other miscellaneous that related to her.

 ### Steidele Angela “Gentleman Jack”
 And among four of them, I highly recommend the second one, which written by Angela Steidele, named [Gentleman Jack: A biography of Anne Lister, Regency Landowner, Seducer and Secret Diarist](https://www.goodreads.com/book/show/40054063-gentleman-jack), published in 2018.